How to Find Flood Insurance in Gadsden County, Florida

 The FEMA flood zone map for Gadsden County shows the area's rivers pose risks for flooding.
 Nearly all of the high-risk flood areas in Gadsden County exist in and around the area's rivers.
 There are two high-risk flood zones in Gadsden County:

-A and AE flood zones have a one percent annual chance of flooding and a 26 percent chance of flooding during a 30-year mortgage period.
+A and AE flood zones have a 1% annual chance of flooding and a 26% chance of flooding during a 30-year mortgage period.
 An A flood zone has a 100-year floodplain with no determinable base flood elevation (BFE), while AE zones have a 100-year floodplain with determinable BFEs.

 BFE is the height to which a flood is expected to rise during a base flood.
-A base flood, also called a 100-year flood, is a flood that has a one percent chance of exceeding base elevation in any given year.
+A base flood, also called a 100-year flood, is a flood that has a 1% chance of exceeding base elevation in any given year.

 Flood insurance pays for repairs and replacements when floods, groundwater seepage, or broken water mains damage your home, belongings, or other structures.
-It insures your property up to the limits of your homeowners policy.
+It insures your property is up to the limits of your homeowners' policy.

 It doesn't cover: